Smoothed quantile regression processes for binary response models: Estimating the coefficients

-In particular, the above findings imply that there can be no weak convergence of the normalized process $\Big(\sqrt{nh_n}\Big(\hat b_{\tau} - \bar b_{\tau} - T_n(s_0,\bar b_{\tau},\tau)\Big)\Big)_{\tau\in T}$ in a reasonable functional sense since the candidate 'limiting process' has a 'white noise' structure and is not tight.
-This will present an additional challenge for the analysis of estimators for binary choice probabilities constructed in the following section.
+The findings in Theorem \ref{theo:betahat} imply that there can be no weak convergence of the normalized process $\Big(\sqrt{nh_n}\Big(\hat b_{\tau} - \bar b_{\tau} - T_n(s_0,\bar b_{\tau},\tau)\Big)\Big)_{\tau\in T}$ in a reasonable functional sense since the candidate `limiting process' has a `white noise' structure and is not tight.
+This will present an additional challenge for the analysis of estimators for binary choice probabilities constructed in Section \ref{sec:prob}.

+Before proceeding to the estimation of conditional (choice) probabilities, we briefly comment on potential extensions of the findings in this section to parametric conditional quantile models that are not necessarily linear.